tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/toyohirakumin.png" width="320" height="320" />

-I thought vaporwave and chiptune had an affinity in terms of fictional nostalgia, and when I had the chance to meet them a few times, I asked them to appear!
+I think vaporwave and chiptune had an affinity in terms of fictional nostalgia, so when I had the chance to meet them a few times, I asked them to appear!

 I&#x0027;m looking forward to seeing the video work they will be showing this time...!